Frequently Asked Questions

 What does "all ages" mean and what is the main age group that usually comes to this camp?

 We do all ages camps to provide a mixture of ages and experience.
-The campers are usually between 8 to 12 and these camps happen at the end of summer.
-Often we get returnee campers, who come back for a second experience.
+The campers are usually between 8 to 12 and these camps happen at the beginning and end of our season.
+Often we get returnee campers who come back for a second experience.

 Are the age categories in the camps flexible?